Some Actionable employee retention strategies every company must follow

 Attrition usually has negative connotations within the corporate world, despite the well-known incontrovertible fact that it's fresh talent that moves an organisation forward.
 The negativity stems from the very fact that attrition often robs the corporate of its most precious employees.

-Here are 8 actionable employee retention strategies to
+Here are 8 actionable employee retention strategies to assist you keep your star performers:

 1. Hire the right person